Do you need a Dermatology appointment?

 As with minoxidil and prescription medicines, you must continue using an at-home laser device to see results.
 We still do not know whether these devices are safe for long-term use or if they can continue to produce new hair growth.

 Supplements: Many supplements, including biotin and folic acid, are said to help grow and thicken hair.
 In studying these different supplements, the findings have been mixed.
 In most studies, the supplements had no effect on hair growth and thickness.
-Nutrafol has had fantastic results.
+Nutrafol, carried in our store, has had fantastic results in clinical studies and for several staff members.

-In the meantime, you’re sure to find supplements that promise to regrow hair.
+There are so many supplements on the market that promise to regrow hair.
 Before taking any of these, it’s best to check with your dermatologist.
-Some supplements can interact with medications.
-Your dermatologist can also tell you whether we have any evidence to show that the supplement helps regrow hair.
+Some supplements can interact with other medications you may be taking.
+Your dermatologist can also tell you whether there is any evidence to show that the supplement helps regrow hair.

 Hair loss shampoos: These shampoos tend to do one of the following.